tanbiralam/tanbiralam/README.md

-##  a Programmer, Designer and Artist!!
+##  a Programmer, Designer and an Artist!!

 - An Enthusiastic about new technology.